-By G.K.
-Chesterton
+G. K. CHESTERTON

-THE FACTS OF THE CASE
+INTRODUCTION: THE FACTS OF THE CASE.

 Unless we are all mad, there is at the back of the most bewildering business a story: and if we are all mad, there is no such thing as madness.
 If I set a house on fire, it is quite true that I may illuminate many other people's weaknesses as well as my own.
-It may be that the master of the house was burned because he was drunk; it may be that the mistress of the house was burned because she was stingy, and perished arguing about the expense of the fire-escape.
-It is, nevertheless, broadly true that they both were burned because I set fire to their house.
+It may be that the master of the house was burned because he it may be that the mistress of the house was drunk: burned because she was stingy, and perished arguing expense of a fire-escape. Ιt the nevertheless, broadly true that they both were burned because I set fire to their house.
 That is the story of the thing.
 The mere facts of the story about the present European conflagration are quite as easy to tell.

-Before we go on to the deeper things which make this war the most sincere war of human history, it is easy to answer the question of why England came to be in it at all, as one asks how a man fell down a coal-hole, or failed to keep an appointment.
+Before we go on to the deeper things which make this war the most sincere war of human history, it is as easy to answer the question of why England came to be in it at all, as it is to ask how a man fell down a coal-hole, or failed to keep an appointment.
 Facts are not the whole truth.
 But facts are facts, and in this case the facts are few and simple.
 Prussia, France, and England had all promised not to invade Belgium.
 Prussia proposed to invade Belgium, because it was the safest way of invading France.
 But Prussia promised that if she might break in, through her own broken promise and ours, she would break in and not steal.
 In other words, we were offered at the same instant a promise of faith in the future and a proposal of perjury in the present.

-Those interested in human origin may refer to an old Victorian writer of English, who, in the last and most restrained of his historical essays, wrote of Frederick the Great, the founder of this unchanging Prussian policy.
+Those interested in human origins may refer to an old Victorian writer of English, who, in the last and most restrained of his historical essays, wrote of Frederick the Great, the founder of this unchanging Prussian policy.
 After describing how Frederick broke the guarantee he had signed on behalf of Maria Theresa, he then describes how Frederick sought to put things straight by a promise that was an insult.
 "If she would but let him have Silesia, he would, he said, stand by her against any power which should try to deprive her of her other dominions, as if he was not already bound to stand by her, or as if his new promise could be of more value than the old one."
-That passage was written by Macaulay, but so far as the mere contemporary facts are concerned, it might have been written by me.
+That passage was written by Macaulay, but so far as the mere contemporary facts are concerned it might have been written by me.

 Upon the immediate logical and legal origin of the English interest there can be no rational debate.
 There are some things so simple that one can almost prove them with plans and diagrams, as in Euclid.
-One could make a kind of comic calendar of what would have happened to the English diplomatist if he had been silenced every time by Prussian diplomacy.
-Suppose we arrange it in the form of a kind of diary.
+One could make a kind of comic calendar of what would have happened to the English diplomatist, if he had been silenced every time by Prussian diplomacy.
+Suppose we arrange it in the form of a kind of diary:

-- July 24.
-Germany invades Belgium. - July 25.
-England declares war. - July 26.
-Germany promises not to annex Belgium. - July 27.
-England withdraws from the war. - July 28.
-Germany annexes Belgium.
-England declares war. - July 29.
-Germany promises not to annex France.
-England withdraws from the war. - July 30.
-Germany annexes France.
-England declares war. - July 31.
-Germany promises not to annex England. - Aug.
-1. England withdraws from the war.
-Germany invades England...
+July 24: Germany invades Belgium.

+July 25: England declares war.

+July 26: Germany promises not to annex Belgium.

+July 27: England withdraws from the war.

+July 28: Germany annexes Belgium, England declares war.

+July 29: Germany promises not to annex France, England withdraws from the war.

+July 30: Germany annexes France, England declares war.

+July 31: Germany promises not to annex England.

+Aug.
+1: England withdraws from the war.
+Germany invades England.